-- The faculty advisor may not: - o design any part of the vehicle - o directly participate in the development of any documentation or presentation. - o may not fabricate nor assemble any components - o assist in the preparation, maintenance, testing or operation of the vehicle
+The faculty advisor may not design any part of the vehicle nor directly participate in the development of any documentation or presentation.
+Additionally, Faculty Advisors may neither fabricate nor assemble any components nor assist in the preparation, maintenance, testing or operation of the vehicle.